Explore UCD

 Entry Requirements

 Applicants will be shortlisted for interview.
 In judging applicants’ suitability, an account will be taken of academic qualifications, professional experience and interpersonal skills, as well as communication and presentation skills.
 Previous research experience and perceived potential to conduct research at the doctoral level will also be important factors.
 Consideration of overall personal suitability for the role of educational psychologist and the quality of references are also integral elements of the selection process.
-All applicants will be required to submit a Research Proposal as part of the application process - guidelines available at Link HerePlease note that the research proposal must be submitted as part of the online application process and must be submitted by the application deadline.
+After short-listing, successful applicants will be provided with a list of research topics from which they can choose one in order to develop a research proposal using a provided template.

 Successful applicants will have to go through a Garda clearance procedure prior to final acceptance on to the course.
+A full driving licence is also a requirement due to clinical placements requirements.
 Professional conduct on the course is governed at all times by the Code of Ethics of the Psychological Society of Ireland (PSI).

 Please click here to apply